ali-vilab/Wan-Move/README.md

 - 📊 **Dedicated Motion-control Benchmark MoveBench**: MoveBench is a carefully curated benchmark with larger-scale samples, diverse content categories, longer video durations, and high-quality trajectory annotations.

-🙌 We’re glad to see Wan-Move being tested in real-world videos by many creators and users, with consistently positive feedback.
+🙌 We’re glad to see Wan-Move being tested in real-world videos by many creators and users.

 ## 🔥 Latest News!!